valkey-io/valkey-doc/docs/reference/modules/modules-api-ref.md

                               strings instead of RedisModuleString objects.
     REDISMODULE_HASH_COUNT_ALL: Include the number of inserted fields in the returned number, in addition to the number of updated and deleted fields.
-(Added in Redis 6.2.)
+(Added in Valkey 6.2.)

 Unless NX is specified, the command overwrites the old field value with